dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 Notes:
 * Newtonsoft's `MetadataPropertyHandling.ReadAhead` will not be supported in this first effort.
 * `Objects` and `Arrays` granularity may apply to both, Serialization and Deserialization.
-* (overlap) means that Preserve References will co-exist with Reference Loop Handling; see [example](#using-a-custom-referencehandling-to-show-possible-future-usage).
+* (overlap) means that preserve references will co-exist with Reference Loop Handling and we will need to define how to resolve that (On Newtonsoft.Json, `PreserveReferencesHandling` takes precedence); see [example](#using-a-custom-referencehandling-to-show-possible-future-usage).

 # Examples